MicahParks/websocket-pubsub/README.md

 [HTTP websocket binary messages](https://datatracker.ietf.org/doc/html/rfc6455#section-5.6).
 This means any encoding is
 allowed: JSON, protobuf, gob, etc. The Go datatype used is `[]byte`.

+The examples below do not cover some more advanced use cases.
+Using the `clients.Options` data structure, a client name can be specified, as well as custom websocket dialer or initial headers to the dialing request.

 Full publisher example:
 ```go
 package main